Updated: 07/27/2018 | July 27th, 2018

 Walk the Ping Shan Heritage Trail

 Located in the New Territories (the city’s less visited northern district), this trail will lead you past some of the most important ancient sights of the Tang clan: the walled Hakka village of Tsang Tai Uk, the Fu Shin Street Traditional Bazaar, Che Kung Temple, Man Mo Temple, and the Temple of Ten Thousand Buddhas.
+Just be aware that not all of the historic buildings on the trail are open to the public.

 Another option is the Lung Yeuk Tau Heritage Trail.
 It begins at the Taoist temple complex of Fung Ying Seen Koon and passes the walled villages of Ma Wat Wai and Lo Wai before ending at the 18th-century Tang Chung Ling Ancestral Hall.